datopian/playbook/ops/README.md

    * [ ] Travelling Datopians
    * [ ] Any other relevant channel (eg. Apprentice channel for Apprentices etc.)
 * [ ]  Added to Xero
-* [ ]  Added to Gitlab with the appropriate permission pertaining to their role on the [Inter-Org Spreadsheet](https://docs.google.com/spreadsheets/d/1J0J2Rpb_v_Fp1LzBDNHn6EDzhLpuSovNqRrL_HOwQRg/edit#gid=0) and [process in this section](https://playbook.datopian.com/ops/#after-new-datopian-has-filled-in-person-db-with-their-details)
+* [ ]  Added to Gitlab with the appropriate permission [process in Ops guide](https://docs.google.com/document/d/1bY7za2nRTN-shUDYQkW3_pjSP6G0RiEFiT5kpEOgY44/edit#heading=h.rusgx3lubh0m)
    * [ ] Datopian
    * [ ] Viderum
-* [ ]  Added to Github with the appropriate permission pertaining to their role on the [Inter-Org Spreadsheet](https://docs.google.com/spreadsheets/d/1J0J2Rpb_v_Fp1LzBDNHn6EDzhLpuSovNqRrL_HOwQRg/edit#gid=0) and [process in this section](https://playbook.datopian.com/ops/#after-new-datopian-has-filled-in-person-db-with-their-details)
+* [ ]  Added to Github with the appropriate permission pertaining to their role on the [process in Ops guide](https://docs.google.com/document/d/1bY7za2nRTN-shUDYQkW3_pjSP6G0RiEFiT5kpEOgY44/edit#heading=h.rusgx3lubh0m)
-   * [ ] Viderum (Datopian) --> Team "Everyone"
+   * [ ] Datopian --> Team "Everyone"
 * [ ]  Added to real rates
 * [ ]  Create Gitlab issue in Project Management repo and assign it to Michelle (or Esteban) to add onboardee to inter-org rates DB
 * [ ]  Person DB form filled out (Prerequisites)